jackreimers/Injact/README.md

 ```

 ### AsTransient
-- Sets the binding lifetime to transient, meaning all classes that request this type will get a new instance.
+Sets the binding lifetime to transient.
+- All classes that request this type will get a new instance.
-- This is default and calling `AsTransient` is redundant, but can help with readability.
+- This is default and calling it is redundant, but can help with readability.

 ```csharp
 public override void InstallBindings()
 {